solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    would be `67% - 5% - (100-90)% = 52%`.

    2. Sort all blocks passing the calculated threshold, and verify that they form a single chain.
-If any block doesn't satisfy the following contraints:
-      1. Its stake is no greater than the stake of its parent block.
-      2. If it's the first block in the list, its parent block is the current root.
-Otherwise its parent block is the block immediately ahead of it in the list.
+If it's the first block in the list, its parent block should be the local root.
+Otherwise its parent block should be the one immediately ahead of it in the list.

-   If any block does not satisfy any of the constraints, print the first offending block and exit.
+   If any block does not satisfy above constraint, print the first offending block and exit.

    3. If the list is empty, then output local root as the HeaviestFork.
    Otherwise output the last block in the list as the HeavistFork.

+   To see why the above algorithm is safe, we will prove that:

+   1. Any block optimistically confirmed before the restart will always be on the list:

-   To see why the above algorithm is safe, assuming one block X is optimistically confirmed before the restart, it would have `67%` stake, discounting `5%` malicious and people not participating in wen_restart, it should have at least `67% - 5% - stake_on_validators_not_in_restart` stake, so it should pass the threshold and be in the list.
+   Assume block X is one such block, it would have `67%` stake, discounting `5%` non-conforming and people not participating in wen_restart, it should have at least `67% - 5% - stake_on_validators_not_in_restart` stake, so it should pass the threshold and be in the list.

-   Also, any block in the list should only have at most one child in the list.
+   2. Any block in the list should only have at most one child in the list:

    Let's use `X` to denote `stake_on_validators_not_in_restart` for brevity.
    Assuming a block has child `A` and `B` both on the list, the children's combined stake would be `2 * (67% - 5% - X)`.
 Because we only allow one